Loader gif

 Likewise, when you die, you can leave as much money as you want to your spouse without generating estate tax.
 Special rules and limitation amounts apply to non-U.S. spouses.

-You only have to file one return – not two.
+5. You only have to file one return, not two.

-Filing only one tax return between the two of you can save a lot of money.
-This is especially true if you combined a few finances before you wed and had to sort them out for tax purposes.
+Filing only one tax return between the two of you can save you a lot of money.
+This is especially true if you combined a few finances before you got married and you’re used to sorting those out for tax purposes.

-Now you won’t have to worry about details like who paid the property taxes or if a non-cash charitable contribution was from you or the other person.
+Now, as a married couple, filing jointly can greatly simplify the process — you won’t have to worry about details like who paid the property taxes or if a non-cash charitable contribution was from you or the other person.
+Instead, it all goes together on one income tax return.

 Your max tax refund is guaranteed.